databricks/learning-spark/README.md

 - scala-lang.org
 * Spark 1.0 sanp shot
 - You can checkout spark from https://github.com/apache/spark and then run "sbt/sbt publish-local"
+* Protobuf compiler
+- On debian you can install with sudo apt-get install protobuf-compiler

 Scala examples
 ===